Best birthday present ideas 2022

-And, for more drink ideas, check out our guide to easy cocktail recipes.
+And, for more drink ideas, check out these easy cocktail recipes.

 Books can make really special birthday presents.
-They don't necessarily cost a lot (especially if bought second-hand) but a lot of thought needs to go into them to make sure they're right for the gift recipient.
+They aren't expensive (especially if bought second-hand) but a lot of thought needs to go into them to make sure they're right for the gift recipient.

 It can be difficult to buy novels for people unless you're sure there's one they haven't yet read but would love.
 But, if you have a look for non-fiction books based on their interests, you're sure to find one that they're unlikely to own already, but that's perfect for them.

 Why limit your gift-giving to just one day?
 Magazine subscriptions give your friend and family something to keep looking forward to several months after their birthday.